 Helen Ho, PhD

-HEAD OF CORPORATE DEVELOPMENT
+VICE PRESIDENT OF CORPORATE DEVELOPMENT

 Dr. Ho joined TCR2 in 2016 as Head of Corporate Development.
 She brings more than 10 years of biopharmaceutical industry experience across a range of strategic and operating roles.
 Prior to joining TCR2, Dr. Ho was the Director of Business Development & Operations at Agios Pharmaceuticals (NASDAQ: AGIO) where she built and led the company’s licensing function and served as the Business Strategy and Alliance Lead for its Metabolic Immuno-Oncology group.
 As an early employee of Agios, she was involved in the IPO of the company and building of its Rare Genetic Disorders franchise, including product planning efforts.
 Prior to Agios, she was a management consultant at L.E.K’s Biopharma & Life Sciences Practice.
 Dr. Ho earned her BS in Biochemistry from UCLA and PhD in Cell Biology from Yale University School of Medicine.